Early Career Fellowships

 We offer a salaried position at the University of Bristol.
-This will normally be at up to Senior Research Associate (Grade I-J, normal starting salary £32,548 - £41,212 per annum (2017/18)) with a fellowship period of 6 months to 2 years.
+This will be at Research Associate or Senior Research Associate level (Grade I-J, normal starting salary £33,199 - £42,036 per annum 2018/2019) with a fellowship period of up to 12 months The fellowship can be undertaken on a part-time basis and in that instance the term of the fellowship can be extended accordingly as long as the role is completed by September 2021.
 The position is designed to enable you to deliver high quality research outputs and to apply to external funders.
 You will work alongside one or more academic sponsors to help you to develop your research vision.
 During the fellowship you will be able to take part in high quality career and personal development opportunities at the University of Bristol, including support to develop your applications for future fellowships or similar funding.

 Applicant suitability and eligibility:

 - have completed their PhD in a relevant area at the time of application.

 - have a strong record of research output delivery (e.g. publications), taking into account any career breaks and in keeping with their years of experience and their research field.